adelrioj/DigitalOriginExercise/README.md

  - TransferAgent is account-agnostic and it's really easy to add new transfer types to it.
  - Transfers are easy to add as well, because they are created by type instead of an ad-hoc solution.
  They are adjusted to what is described in the challenge.
-In order to add more Transfers, just create a new class Transfer that implements public methods common to all Transfers.
+In order to add more Transfers, just create transfers with different parameters and initialize TransferAgent with it.
  - To allow the TransferAgent to use new transfer types, just add the new class to TransferAgent::determine_transfer_class method.